srkgupta/cent-nuclei-templates/README.md

 # cent-nuclei-templates
 Cent Nuclei Templates generated through the [cent tool](https://github.com/xm1k3/cent)

-This repo contains the final list of custom nuclei templates generated from the [cent tool](https://github.com/xm1k3/cent)
+This repo contains over 23,000 custom nuclei templates generated from the [cent tool](https://github.com/xm1k3/cent)

 Note:
 - All the invalid templates which are not compatible with the latest nuclei are removed.